Kesin11/deno-action-template/README.md

 ## Update the Action Code

-The [`src/`](./src/) directory has entrypoint script and library. `main.ts` and `post.ts` are entrypoint that will be run when your actions is invoked, others are library codes.
-The [`tests/`](./tests/) directory has test codes.
+The [`src/`](./src/) directory contains the entrypoint scripts and libraries. `main.ts` and `post.ts` are the entrypoints that will be executed when your action is invoked, others are library code.
+The [`tests/`](./tests/) directory contains test code.

-You can run tests with `deno test -A` command, also you can run `deno task dev` to run tests automatically when you change codes.
+You can run tests with `deno test -A` command, or you can run `deno task dev` to run tests automatically when you change codes.

-After change [`src/`] or some dependencies, you need to run `deno task bundle` to bundle your code to `dist/` directory.
-Since GitHub Actions need to javascript, `deno task bundle` will compile deno TypeScript to javascript using [dnt](https://github.com/denoland/dnt) then bundle it with dependencies using [esbuild](https://esbuild.github.io/).
+After changing `src/` or some dependencies, you need to run `deno task bundle` to bundle your code into `dist/` directory.
+Since GitHub Actions requires JavaScript, `deno task bundle` will compile deno TypeScript to JavaScript using [dnt](https://github.com/denoland/dnt) and then bundle it with dependencies using [esbuild](https://esbuild.github.io/).

-Finally, you have to commit `dist/` directory and push it to GitHub.
+Finally, you need to commit `dist/` directory and push it to GitHub.

 ## Validate the Action

-You can check format, lint, test, and bundle with GitHub Actions.
+You can validate format, lint, test, and bundle with GitHub Actions.
 See [ci.yml](./.github/workflows/ci.yml) for details.

 ## Publish the Action

-After edit codes, you can publish your action to GitHub Releases.
+After editing codes, you can publish your action to GitHub Releases.

-When push 'main' branch [`release-drafter`](https://github.com/release-drafter/release-drafter) will make draft release and also changelog automatically by pull-requests label.
-You can change ull-requests category in changelog by editing pull-request label directly If you want.
+When you push to 'main' branch [`release-drafter`](https://github.com/release-drafter/release-drafter) will automatically make the draft release and also the changelog by pull-requests label.
+You can change pull-requests category in the changelog by editing the pull-request label directly if you want.

-When time to publish new version, you can do it by workflow_dispatch relese.yml from GitHub. `release-drafter` will chose next version by Semantic Versioning then tagging and publish Releases.
+When it is time to publish new version, you can do it by dispatch relese.yml from GitHub. `release-drafter` will choose the next version by semantic versioning then tag and publish Github Releases.

 See [release.yml](./.github/workflows/release.yml) and [release-drafter.yml](./.github/release-drafter.yml) for details.